Conference Scavenger Hunt Ideas: 30+ Activities to Boost Engagement & Networking

 Step 3: Set Up in Seekr Games

 Use Seekr's web platform (https://seekrgames.com) to create your hunt.
-Add your task list, set any bonus point values for harder tasks, and decide on a time limit (30-60 minutes is ideal for conference settings).
+Add your task list, set any bonus point values for harder tasks.

 Step 5: Real-Time Leaderboard (Optional)